-Shopping at The Home Depot can feel overwhelming for a variety of reasons: You don’t know what you’re looking for, you don’t know where to find what you’re looking for, or you’ve taken on a home improvement project that has you in way over your head.
-Pair any of the above with the fact that your bathroom reno budget may be tapped, and we don’t blame if you feel like giving up.
+Shopping at The Home Depot can feel overwhelming for a variety of reasons: You either don’t know what you’re looking for, don’t know where to find what you’re looking for, or have taken on a home improvement project that has you in way over your head.
+Pair any of the above with the fact that your renovation budget may be tapped, and we don’t blame you if you feel like giving up.

 Thankfully, we’ve learned a few insider Home Depot shopping tips to help you save a pretty penny at the home improvement megastore and ease that Oh my, what have I gotten myself into? feeling.
 From knowing exactly the right time to buy paint to keeping an eye out for lightly damaged goods, there are so many ways to save money and score some under-the-radar décor finds.

 Read on for our money-saving intel and transform the way you do your Home Depot shopping.

 Learn the Price Tag Code

 If you’re wondering whether an item on your shopping list will go on sale, just look at the price.
 At The Home Depot, when a price ends in .06, it signifies that there will be six weeks until the next time it’s marked down.
 If it ends in .03, the item will be closed out after three weeks (this is the best deal you’re going to get).
 Some items are color-coded: Yellow tags mean the product’s a clearance item.

 If the item you're coveting ends in .03, and it's still not cheap enough for you, track down a coupon or coupon code for extra savings.
 Luckily, they're all on the website and easy to find.

 If you encounter any sort of customer service issue with your purchase, ask a store clerk for a price adjustment.
 Every Home Depot employee has the authority to give up to a $50 discount if it’s warranted.
 That said, don't make up an issue (or get someone in trouble necessarily) because, let's face it: That's not a very kind thing to do.